viperproject/voila/README.md

 ## Usage

-1. Open a terminal, change directory into where you downloaded or built Voila, e.g. `~/voila`
+1. Open a terminal, change directory to where you downloaded or built Voila, e.g. `~/voila`
 1. Run `./voila.sh -i <path_to_file.vl>` to verify a file

 ## Authors